xenago/app-scripts/firefox/README.md

 Control Mozilla Firefox.

+## Identify tabs accessing the network

+1. Find IP with increasing data usage in `about:networking#sockets` and copy to clipboard
+2. Find corresponding active tab by URL in `about:networking#dns` with Ctrl+F to find domain

 ## Prevent automatic downloads from saving

 1. In `about:preferences#general` under `Files and Applications`, select `Always ask you where to save files`